iceangelsaint/comas/README.md

 Notable behaviours:

 -   It reads your browser histories (Chrome, Firefox, Edge, Opera, Vivaldi, Brave).
 This means that tabs accessed on other devices CAN be read if you're using the same account.
+    - AppData\Local\Google\Chrome\User Data\Default\History for example on Windows devices.
+It is an sqlite database that stores every single action you have done on Google Chrome.
+That website you visited 3 years ago?
+CoMas saw it.
+The same is true for other browsers

     -   This is concerning as shared devices (family members) history would show up through CoMas.
 What if they open a banking app?
 Or what if they are opening sensitive websites that they don't want others to see?